 Who Does Tattoo Removal Work?

 Previously when removing tattoos, dermatologic surgeons used dermabrasion, salabrasion and Argon or CO2 lasers, and those often left behind scars in place of the tattoo.
 The advent of Q-Switched lasers has permitted the removal of most tattoo inks with a very low risk of scarring.
 The neodymium-doped yttrium aluminum garnet (Nd:YAG for short – because that’s just too long to say every time) laser is the newest system in this class of lasers.
 This laser can significantly lighten or remove many tattoo inks, and it is particularly advanced in the removal of blue, black and red inks.
 Put simply, the Nd:YAG laser removes tattoo ink with the concentrated energy of light.

 Just as natural sunlight is made up of light wavelengths of many colors, a laser is a device which is designed to produce one or more specific wavelengths of light.
 These wavelengths are either absorbed, reflected, or simply pass through the skin, but they are absorbed by the ink.
 The rapid absorption of light energy causes the tattoo ink to destruct, and the body’s natural filtering systems then removes it.

 Medical research has taught us which wavelengths of light to use and specifically how to deliver the laser’s output to best remove tattoo ink.
-The Nd:YAG uses a light wavelength which passes through skin, but is absorbed by most inks.
-YAG laser also delivers the light in very short, high intensity pulses from maximum ink destruction.
-The use of this specific combination of wavelength and rapidly pulsed light results in minimal damage to the skin while providing maximum tattoo ink removal.
+The Nd:YAG uses a light wavelength which passes through skin, but is absorbed by most inks, meaning that the laser won’t affect your skin’s pigment.
+Nd:YAG laser also delivers the light in very short, high-intensity pulses for maximum ink destruction.
+The use of this specific combination of wavelength and rapidly-pulsed light results in minimal damage to the skin, while providing maximum tattoo ink removal.